 What if I want the process to stop?

 You can stop the process at any time by speaking to the person dealing with your Stage 1 complaint or by writing to the Investigating Officer or Academic Affairs explaining the reasons for requesting an end to a Stage 2 investigation.

 Frivolous, vexatious or mischievous complaints

-A student who makes a complaint which is found to be frivolous (i.e. a complaint which has no reasonable chance of success) or vexatious (i.e. where there can be no additional remedy in addition to one that the student has already been offered) or where the complaint is found to be mischievous (where the motive for making a complaint is malicious, spiteful or vindictive) following investigation under the Student Complaints Procedure, shall be deemed to be in breach of the Conduct Regulations.
+A student who makes a complaint which is found to be frivolous (i.e. a complaint which has no reasonable chance of success) or vexatious (i.e. where there can be no additional remedy beyond that which the student has already been offered) or where the complaint is found to be mischievous (where the motive for making a complaint is malicious, spiteful or vindictive) following investigation under the Student Complaints Procedure, shall be deemed to be in breach of the Conduct Regulations.

 Unsubstantiated allegations / defamatory comments

 You should be careful not to make unsubstantiated or defamatory allegations or comments about other students, members of University staff or any other person.
 If the University considers that an allegation or comment may be deemed to be defamatory, it may require you to retract the allegation or delete the comment before commencing an investigation.